 The condition that is causing the amyloidosis should be treated.
 In some cases, the drug colchicine or an immunosuppressive drug (medicine that treats the immune system) is prescribed.

-How well a person does depends on which organs are affected and whether the disease that is causing it can be controlled.
+How well a person does depends on which organs are affected.
+Also depends on, whether the disease that is causing it can be controlled.
 If the disease involves the heart and kidneys, it may lead to organ failure and death.

 When to Contact a Medical Professional